ubaldot/defrecs/README.md

 This because when running in periodic mode we may want the component to behave in a certain way, but we may want it to behave differently in response to a sudden event, e.g. when a button connected to some GPIO is pressed.

-However, given that the component can be called periodically and in response to an event, to avoid race conditions both the subscribe and publish functions are always protected by a mutex.
+However, given that the component can be called periodically and in response to an event, both the subscribe and publish functions are always protected by a mutex to avoid race conditions

 Once we have connected your selected components through their publish and subscribe functions, it is time to run them.
 That is the topic of the next section.